 The Instant Pot turns this vegan sloppy joes recipe into an easy one-pot meal the whole family will enjoy.

-STEP 2.
-Bake until the texture becomes drier and more "meat-like".
+Step 2: Bake until the texture becomes crispier and more "meat-like".
 Set aside.

-STEP 3.
-Add chopped bell pepper, onion, jalapeño pepper, and a bit of oil to the Instant Pot.
+Step 3: Add chopped bell pepper, onion, jalapeño pepper, and a bit of oil to the inner pot.

-STEP 7.
-Stir the vegan sloppy joes mixture and toss in the "meatless" tofu crumble.
+Step 7: Stir the mixture and toss in the "meatless" tofu crumble.

-The Instant Pot (affiliate link) is one of my favorite kitchen appliances I own.
-If you don’t have one yet, the ease of this sloppy joes recipe will have you sold.
+Tip: The Instant Pot (affiliate link) makes this meal easily come together.
+It is one of my favorite kitchen appliances I own.
+If you don’t have one yet, I highly suggest it.

 Yes!
 Transfer the sloppy joe mixture to a freezer-safe container.
 It should keep for 2-3 months in the freezer.
 To reheat, defrost the mixture, then heat in a pan until warmed throughout.